-- September 2016 We are running a panel with UIUC and UCLA on biomedical knowledge discovery at SciDataCon2016.
+- September 2016 We ran a panel with UIUC and UCLA on biomedical knowledge discovery at SciDataCon2016.

 - August 2016 Lifu Huang will present Liberal IE at ACL16, one of the best papers from our group.

-- August 2016 We are developing a powerful cold-start KBP system called "Tinker Bell" together with Stanford, UIUC and Columbia.
+- August 2016 Three of our IE/KBP algorithms are being featured in DARPA DEFT program-wide end-to-end demonstration system.
+We are also awarded with extra grants to extend our DEFT research for one more year and build a powerful cold-start KBP system called "Tinker Bell" together with Stanford, UIUC and Columbia.

 - July 2016 Two tasks are being renewed and funded by ARL NS-CTA.
 The knowledge networks construction task has started since 2009 and now engages great new social scientists from USC.

 - June 2016 We ran a panel at World Economic Forum about Scientific Knowledge Discovery.

 Recent years have witnessed a big data boom that includes a wide spectrum of heterogeneous data types, from image, speech, and multimedia signals to text documents and labels.
 Much of this information is encoded in natural language, which makes it accessible to some people—for example, those who can read that particular language—but much less amenable to computer processing beyond a simple keyword search.
 The research area of Blender Lab, cross-source information extraction (IE) on a massive scale, aims to create the next generation of information access in which humans can communicate with computers in natural languages beyond keyword search, and computers can discover the accurate, concise, and trustable information embedded in big data from heterogeneous sources.